Electric Fencing Help & Advice

 You can use various types of wire or conductors for your electric fence.
 For a permanent set-up steel wire, either single or multi-stranded, is the best option.
 This wire is strong, durable and highly effective at conducting electricity.
 Although steel wire is the heaviest and hardest to work with of the options you have available.

 An easier and lighter alternative is polywire.
 This is a UV-stabilised polythene twine with at minimum of three strands of stainless steel wire woven into it.
 This would be commonly use for temporary, semi-permanent fencing and strip-grazing.
 Polyrope can be used for a permanent fence set-up.

 Polytape is made of polythene strands woven into a ribbon with stainless steel wires.
 It comes in a wide range of colours and widths.
 It can be used in both permanent and temporary fencing and is highly visible, although it can be more vulnerable in areas with high winds.

 Electrified netting is also an option and is made in a range of mesh sizes for use with different animals.
 These are usually set up with the horizontal strands being polywire, while the vertical strands are plain polythene.
 The main uses for this are temporary fences and strip-grazing.

 The purpose of insulators is to stop the fence wire from touching the post or stake, so there is no electricity leaking back into the ground.

-High quality insulators should dry easily to prevent moisture collecting into nooks and cracks.
+High quality electric fence insulators should dry easily to prevent moisture collecting into nooks and cracks.
 Otherwise the current would leak in an ‘arc’ which reduces the effectiveness of the fence.